My Parole Officer says writing is still OK.^^

 ”The authors were chosen carefully to include all aspects of Korean life at the time, from the lives of peasants in villages, to the lives of stifled intellectuals in cities, the stories of the men and women who lived through the colonial era and in the industrialization era,” says LTI Korea President Kim Seong-kon.

-Although the stories focus on the same era and difficulties, the works span wide stylistic range.Kim Yu-jeong’s ”The Golden Bean Patch” is an amusing modern fable with message somewhere between the worth of bird in the hand, and the dangers of counting your chickens before they hatch.
-It is almost romp.
+Although the stories focus on the same era and difficulties, the works span a wide stylistic range.Kim Yu-jeong’s ”The Golden Bean Patch” is an amusing modern fable with a message somewhere between the worth of a bird in the hand, and the dangers of counting your chickens before they hatch.
+It is almost a romp.

 Yi Sang, on the other hand, one of the fathers of Korean modern literature and first modern Korean writers to incorporate European influences in his work, gives us ”The Child’s Bone” and “Dying Words” (a story which was, in fact, his contemplation of his own upcoming death), two extremely modernist works, which would appear current even.